rukawa1112/Catheter-Detection-In-3D-Frustum-Ultrasound-Using-Machine-Learning-Method/README.md

 ![steps1](https://user-images.githubusercontent.com/40002403/164995163-ef2a7969-2b9d-4290-986b-fd7bc86994f9.JPG)

+Here I list the main scripts of the project.

 The PhantomFrustum.mat includes 12 unconverted 3D US images from Phantom recording condition using TEE Ultrasound probe.
 For each recording, it includes two type data, one is B-mode image while another one is manually annotated voxel indexes belonging to the catheter.
 How to generate the mask (example code):